TimeMachine1994/081925-SvelteTweb/STREAM_ARMING_PLAN.md

 ### What Changes
 - Stream status must update to 'live' when OBS connects
 - Playback URL must be set (from Cloudflare Stream)
-- Memorial page automatically picks up status change
+- Event page automatically picks up status change

 **No changes needed to countdown/display logic - already handles this!**